Project-NISEI/cobra/docs/migration/tournament_settings_migration.md

 ## Rollout Plan

-1. Deploy the API endpoints first
+1. Deploy the API endpoint updates first
 2. Add the Svelte components but keep them disabled
 3. Enable for a subset of users/tournaments
 4. Monitor for issues